 Scientists aren’t completely certain what causes ADHD, but recent research has shown that it involves an imbalance of neurotransmitters in the brain.
 Neurotransmitters are what carry messages to and from the brain cells to enable the body to function internally and interact with the world outside.
-This imbalance impairs communication within one or more of the four regions of the brain, causing problems with attention, organization, emotion, or impulsivity and executive functions.
+This imbalance impairs communication within one or more of the four regions of the brain, causing problems with attention, organisation, emotion, or impulsivity and executive functions.

 There are many other factors that have been linked to ADHD.
 ADHD exhibits a strong genetic contribution, so if someone in your family has ADHD, there’s a significant chance that other members in your family may have ADHD as well.

 The three core symptoms of ADHD are inattention, hyperactivity, and impulsivity.
 Adults with ADHD will find themselves misplacing personal items frequently and having trouble finishing a project they started (inattention); constantly feeling restless and talking too much at social events (hyperactivity); making impulsive purchases, interrupting people when they’re talking, and having trouble standing in long lines (impulsivity).
 Only a healthcare professional can diagnose someone with ADHD, so having some of these symptoms does not immediately classify you as having ADHD.
-Speak to your doctor if suspect that you may have ADHD.
+Speak to your GP if suspect that you may have ADHD.